garyservin/ros-debuild-install/README.md

-# Debian ROS Groovy easy install script
+# Debian ROS easy "debian packages" install script

 This script is meant to make it easy to set up a deb-based install on a non-Ubuntu system that is still debian-based.
 I've been using it to install packages from the [ROS gbp repository set][1] for a little while now, and bootstrapping new installs on Debian.